 How long does Printful take to ship to Europe?

-Standard shipping inside the EU takes 5–8 business days post-fulfillment to the Western and Central European heartland (Germany, France, Netherlands, Belgium, Austria), and 8–14 business days to the periphery (Greece, Bulgaria, Romania).
+According to Printful's Help Center, standard shipping from European locations takes 5–20 business days after fulfillment.
+Western and Central European buyers (Germany, France, Netherlands, Belgium, Austria) sit at the faster end of that range; peripheral markets (Greece, Bulgaria, Romania) sit closer to the longer end.
 Total end-to-end with fulfillment is 7–13 business days for most of the EU.
-Express compresses that to 3–8 business days total.
+Express compresses that to roughly 3–8 business days total.

 How much does Printful shipping to Europe cost?

-Standard intra-EU shipping starts at €4.79 for the first t-shirt and €1.45 per additional shirt in the same parcel.
+According to PodVector's Printful shipping rates guide, standard intra-EU shipping starts at €4.79 for the first t-shirt and €1.45 per additional shirt in the same parcel.
 Hoodies start at €6.99, backpacks at €13.29, posters at €4.99.
-UK and EFTA states have separate rate tables — EFTA rates run more than double the intra-EU baseline.
+UK and EFTA states have separate rate tables — always verify current rates at Printful's official shipping page.

 Does Printful ship to all EU countries?

 Yes — Printful ships to all 27 EU member states at the same intra-EU rate.
-Delivery times vary by distance from Riga (3–14 business days post-fulfillment), but cost is uniform across the union.
+Delivery times vary by distance from the fulfillment facility (roughly 3–14 business days post-fulfillment), but the flat-rate cost structure is uniform across the union.

 Will my European buyer pay customs fees?